JamesWC-Work/Philosophical-Discussion-Bot/README.md

 ## What next?
 To create a working prototype of the Philosophical Discussion Bot, we will need to use natural language processing (NLP) and machine learning techniques.
 Example code for each step can be found above under **Protoype**.
 Here's a basic outline of the steps involved in building the bot:

-**Collect and preprocess data:** We will need to collect and preprocess data on various philosophical concepts, theories, and arguments from online sources, such as Stanford Encyclopedia of Philosophy and Philosophy Now magazine.
+**Collect and pre-process data:** We will need to collect and pre-process data on various philosophical concepts, theories, and arguments from online sources, such as Stanford Encyclopedia of Philosophy and Philosophy Now magazine.
 The data will need to be cleaned and formatted for use in our NLP models.

-**Train NLP models:** We will use NLP models, such as sentiment analysis, named entity recognition, and topic modeling, to analyze the collected data and extract useful information.
+**Train NLP models:** We will use NLP models, such as sentiment analysis, named entity recognition, and topic modeling, to analyse the collected data and extract useful information.
 We can use tools like spaCy or NLTK to train and test these models.

 **Build a conversational agent:** We will use a conversational agent framework, such as Rasa or Dialogflow, to build the bot's conversational flow.
 The bot will need to be able to recognize user input, generate appropriate responses based on the input, and provide recommendations for reading materials and other resources.